Which institution holds the most shares in Gaming and Leisure Properties Inc. (GLPI)

 Gaming and Leisure Properties Inc. (GLPI): Who are the competitors?

-The company’s main competitors (and peers) include DiamondRock Hospitality Company (DRH) that is trading 6.97% up over the past 12 months and Host Hotels & Resorts Inc. (HST) that is 17.31% higher over the same period.
-Pebblebrook Hotel Trust (PEB) is -9.65% down on the 1-year trading charts.
+The company’s main competitors (and peers) include DiamondRock Hospitality Company (DRH) that is trading -3.43% down over the past 12 months and Host Hotels & Resorts Inc. (HST) that is 7.31% higher over the same period.
+Pebblebrook Hotel Trust (PEB) is -20.02% down on the 1-year trading charts.